Long Covid & ME

 Long haulers who are exhibiting symptoms of ME/CFS should rest as often as needed, especially at the onset, and should NOT attempt to “push through” or force themselves to exercise or “recondition.”

-Patients with ME/CFS who were given a period of enforced rest from the onset had the best prognosis for recovery, according to this study.
-People with ME are encouraged to pace themselves.
-Pacing well means being active when able, resting when tired, and plan extra rest ahead of strenuous activities, if necessary.
-Read our pacing guide.
+People who experience post-exertional malaise are encouraged to pace.
+Pacing well means being active when able, resting when tired, and planning extra rest ahead of strenuous activities, if necessary.

 It may take time for long haulers to learn how to live within the limits of their “new normal,” especially if family, friends or employers are not supportive of their reduced functioning, but it is vital that they listen to their bodies for the best chance of recovery.